On the Tail-Lights of the KdF Typ82 Kübelwagen

 They were probably incited to do this by the illustrations in the "TM E9-803-German Volkswagen" manual produced by the US Army for the use of captured enemy vehicles, which shows a car fitted with similar-looking tail-lights, but which turn out to be US military convoy / black-out lights.

-One wonders why since the car, obviously a very early model as shown by the short rear wings which implies a Chassis N° < 5001, should carry at least a 1-2A if not also a 1-3A; and even more considering that both Notek 1-2A and 1-3A are described in detail on pages 96-97 of said TM E9-803.
+One wonders why since the car, a very early model as shown by the short rear wings, and the RH shovel, which is confirmed by the Chassis N°1339 according to the Humber Report, should carry at least a 1-2A if not also a 1-3A; on the other hand, while the Humber Report refers to, and describes, the 1-2A, it does not mention a 1-3A.
+Both Notek 1-2A and 1-3A are described in detail on pages 96-97 of the TM E9-803.

 views of a Notek 1-3A, published here with the kind permission of